Proposals should be submitted to Tim Troy (tmt8w) as a single PDF via email.

 Total funding available over academic year: up to $60,000

 Rationale and format: Recognizing that research is an increasingly important part of undergraduate pedagogy, FGRUs fund projects that involve undergraduate students as active researchers.
 Liberal arts colleges do this all the time.
-STEM fields do so as well through Research Experiences for Undergraduates (REUs) supported by the NSF.
-The grant is open to colleagues from all fields and schools.
+STEM fields do so as well through Research Experiences for Undergraduates (REUs) supported by the NSF and other granting organizations.
+The FGRU grant is open to colleagues from all fields and schools.

 The format for these interactions will vary.
 A project might grow out of a desire to add a research dimension to a small class.
 Or it might involve a faculty member and one student or a small number of students outside a classroom setting.
 It might involve a research trip over a Jan Term, or May term.
 There is no one way to approach these.
 Novel configurations are welcome.
 Money may be used for travel, equipment, and materials.